SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 For simplicity's sake, let's switch back to an in-process mocking setup for now.

-👉 Stop both `cds watch` processes, and also the `watch` process if it's still running, with Ctrl-C. You can now close all but one terminal window in your workspace.
+👉 Stop the `cds watch` process and the `cds mock` process, and also the `watch` process if it's still running, with Ctrl-C. You can now close all but one terminal window in your workspace.

 👉 Now, in the remaining terminal window, run `cds watch` again, which should start a single process, with the CAP server listening on port 4004, mocking the external service and serving your main service too.

 ## Summary

-At this point you have seen your main service up and running at <http://localhost:4004> and the external `API_BUSINESS_PARTNER` service mocked and running at <http://localhost:5005>.
-If you visited the `/A_BusinessPartner` entity set in that mocked service, at <http://localhost:5005/api-business-partner/A_BusinessPartner?$count=true>, you'll have seen that the data you provided via CSV is still being served (and you would have seen the details of those requests in the log output in the terminal window where you started `cds mock API_BUSINESS_PARTNER`).
+At this point you have seen your main service up and running at one host/port combination, and the external `API_BUSINESS_PARTNER` service mocked and available at another host/port combination.
+If you had visited the `/A_BusinessPartner` entity set in that mocked service, you would have seen that the data you provided via CSV was still being served (and you would have seen the details of those requests in the log output in the terminal window where you started `cds mock API_BUSINESS_PARTNER`).

 ## Further reading